There are two different types of redundancy pay:

 ACAS will ask you to fill out an early conciliation and then they’ll be on the phone to discuss the situation with you.
 You don’t even need to fully explain the source of the dispute - all ACAS initially need is your name and address, along with your employer’s.

-3. Take your employer to a tribunal This is the last and final resort if the first two steps haven’t worked.
+This is the last and final resort if the first two steps haven’t worked.
 Before you go up to the tribunal all guns blazing, it’s a good idea to get your head around their procedures.
 For instance, how much it could cost you and other factors.
 We suggest using Citizens Advice support as a springboard, before taking any big steps alone.

 There could be a good reason for your employee not paying you.
 If the business has gone bust, don’t despair.
 You’ll still get the statutory pay as it’s a legal right and is owed to you, however, you’ll need to claim this from the State.
 You’ll need to visit the website for the Redundancy Payments Service and fill out an RP1 form.
 Any wages and holiday that you’re owed will also have to be claimed.